raka-bakar/bookslist/README.md

-the projects has two modules : data module -> it provides the access to data source, either from asset file or local database app -> it contains the app itself where there are all UIs and resources.
+the projects has two modules : data module -> it provides the access to data source, either from asset file or local database app -> it contains the app itself where there are all UIs and resources. techstack :

-The app can handle the following edge cases:
-1. Unknown date format beside "M/dd/yyyy" and "YYYY"
-2. Minus value of book ID
-3. Network error, will retry 3 times with delay 2 seconds for each call

-techstack :
 1. Jetpack Compose
 2. Jetpack Navigation